ben-davis/notes/cs-app/Computer Systems - A Programmer's Perspective.md

 In general, processing an instruction involves a number of operations.
 We organize these into a sequence of stages, with each instruction following a uniform sequence of stages.
 Having uniform stages allows the best use of the hardware.

 Operations:
 1. **Fetch**: Reads bytes of an instruction from memory, using the program counter as the memory address.
-From the instruction, two 4-bit portions are extracted, the first called the icode (the instruction code) and the second the ifun (the instruction code).
+From the instruction, two 4-bit portions are extracted, the first called the icode (the instruction code) and the second the ifun (the instruction function).
 It can also fetch a register specific byte or an 8-byte constant word.
 It then computes the next instruction which is simply the PC plus the length of the fetched instruction.
 2. **Decode**: Reads up to two operands of the instruction from the register file.
 3. **Execute**:  The ALU performs the operation specified by the instruction (according to *ifun*), computes the effective address of a memory reference, or increments or decrements the stack pointer.
-Condition codes are also possible set.
+Condition codes are also possibly set.
 4. **Memory**: May write data to memory or read data from memory.
 5. **Write back**: Writes up to two results to the register file.
 6. **PC update**: Set to the address of the next instruction.